Ali-Ismail-1/FlaskCalculator/README.md

 #### Install django if you do not have it already
 pip install Flask==2.2.2

-#### Open the folder CryptoFiCalculator and run the following command to start the server:
+#### Open the folder FlaskCalculator and run the following command to start the server:
 python app.py

 #### View the Calculator app using the following url: